3 Tips for the farmers market from chef Alice Waters

 Seek Organic, Appealing, Fresh and In-season

-• Organic foods, chemical-free means pure and more nutritous
+• Organic foods — chemical-free means pure and more nutritious

 • Foods that strike you — what looks tasty and appealing?